linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Finite Mathematics for Financial Modeling/Time Value of Money.md

 The last cash flow, 1,500, was deposited at the very end of the second period—the point of time at which we wish to know the future value of the series.
 Therefore, this deposit earns no interest.
 In more formal terms, its future value is precisely equal to its present value.

-Today, the end of period 0, the balance in the account is  $1,000 since the first deposit is made but no interest has been earned.
-At the end of period 1, the balance in the account is$ 3,050, made up of three parts:
+Today, the end of period 0, the balance in the account is  \$1,000 since the first deposit is made but no interest has been earned.
+At the end of period 1, the balance in the account is\$ 3,050, made up of three parts:

 1. The first deposit, 1,000.
 2. 50 interest on the first deposit.